 The executor is responsible for filing a tax return on behalf of the deceased individual and paying all taxes that are due.
 In most cases, the executor will use Form 1040 to report income on behalf of the deceased.
 This is separate to the estate taxes which may require an additional tax return if more than $600 in income is generated.

 Consider also: Form 1040: What You Need to Know

-The executor files a tax return on behalf of the deceased individual.
-If the decedent has a joint-filing surviving spouse, she must sign the tax return.
+If the decedent has a joint-filing surviving spouse, she must sign the deceased's tax return.
 If the decedent has an executor of the estate other than a surviving spouse, the executor must sign the return on behalf of the deceased.
 The IRS recommends writing the word "Deceased" and the date of death at the top of the tax return.